The Five Second Rule by Mel Robbins: Book Summary

 Who is your biggest hero?
 They probably stand out to you as an amazing person with strength, bravery and success.
 But have you ever thought about where they began?
 They weren’t always that strong, brave and successful.
 In fact, they may even have begun shy, anxious and lacking in confidence.

 Instead of magically becoming this heroic figure, they actually just made small and courageous choices throughout their life that began to add up.
 Each one of those choices put them that little bit closer to the success that impresses you.
-They all add up to the thing that you idolise your hero for.
+They all add up to the thing that you idolize your hero for.

 Mel uses the example of Rosa Parks to demonstrate this principle.
 On 1st December 1955, Rosa refused to give up her seat on the bus despite the fact that she was black and the law stated she must stand for the white person who had just boarded.
 So, she was arrested.
-Four days later, she recruited a young preacher to help her organise a protest.
+Four days later, she recruited a young preacher to help her organize a protest.
 He readily agreed and took the lead.
 That young preacher turned out to be Martin Luther King Jr.

 Who could ever have predicted that these 2 potentially insignificant actions would be the building blocks for the Civil Rights Movement?
 These two did not know that they were making history, they just listened to their gut when it told them to act in a certain way.
 They would soon discover that ‘from each small act of courage, more courage follows.’
 It simply builds, until you look back and realise how courageous you have been overall.